CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costupd-04.png)

 11. In the PowerShell console, copy and paste the following to commands to declare the variables and hit Enter.
-Replace <Sub-id> with <inject key="DeploymentID" enableCopy="True"/>
+Replace <Sub-id> with <inject key="susbscription ID" enableCopy="True"/>

 ```
 $subscriptionID = <Sub-id>